AchesonD77/Polimi-GeophysicalImaging2425-ExamSummary/README.md

 ---
 ## 🎓 My words

+- First of all, I need to say thanks to **Professor BERNASCONI GIANCARLO**, he supports all of this.
+The course number is **055555 - GEOPHYSICAL IMAGING (BERNASCONI GIANCARLO) {055556 - GEOPHYSICAL AND RADAR IMAGING [sezione A]** form **Politecnico di Milano**.
-In this course, the Professor is so kind and professional, he knows detials and will ask you lots of questions about the 3 homeworks.
+- In this course, the Professor is so kind and professional, he knows detials and will ask you lots of questions about the 3 homeworks:
-You need to read all the matiral, finish and complete all the homeworks, download the preference and material from WeBeep: https://webeep.polimi.it/course/view.php?id=17613, after this, you need to remember all the notes I gave you.
+  - You need to read all the matiral, finish and complete all the homeworks, download the preference and material from WeBeep: https://webeep.polimi.it/course/view.php?id=17613, after this, you need to remember all the notes I gave you.
-And then you will know the core of the course, and what the professor wants you to learn and talk in oral exam.
+- And then you will know the core of the course, and what the professor wants you to learn and talk in oral exam.
 Good luck, the professor is kind, so don't worry.
 ---
 ## 📂 Repository Structure